about molly maguires

 bio

 Molly Maguires was formed in 2019 by founding members JJ Sorensen and Meghan Earle.
 Sorensen is a native of Westerly, RI who had previously served as a guitarist for pop/R&B artist Alaura Lovelight.
 Earle, a native of Assonet, MA, is a veteran of the Boston, MA music scene known for her immense voice and electric stage presence.
-Sorensen and Earle, who first met and began playing music together in 2010 while both were attending Framingham (MA) State University, are joined by guitarist Jesse Coppa, multi-instrumentalist Jason G. Taylor, bassist Nathan Johnson III, and drummer Sean Scro.
+Sorensen and Earle, who first met and began playing music together in 2010 while attending Framingham (MA) State University, are joined by guitarist Jesse Coppa, multi-instrumentalist Jason G. Taylor, bassist Nathan Johnson III, and drummer Sean Scro.

 The group’s debut album Public Enemies was released on April 7th, 2020, followed in June 2021 their sophomore LP That’s My Story, which was supplemented in early 2022 with The Mona Lisa Beverage EP.
 Since the release of That’s My Story and the easing of pandemic restrictions, Molly Maguires has performed extensively throughout Southern New England.
-The band will embark on a 6-show mini-tour this fall in support of “No Reason to Run.”